DMA-Technologies/uvm-demo/INSTALL_LINUX.md

 SystemC requires a bootstrap of the configuration process.

-Bootstraping is documented in the SystemC `INSTALL.md` file.
+Bootstrapping is documented in the SystemC `INSTALL.md` file.
 Note that there is some ambiguity in the documentation regarding this requirement.
 In the authors' experience, the SystemC-2.3.4 bootstrap procedure __must__ be performed for installation from an archive or